 Honors in the Major

 Students majoring in German have the opportunity to graduate with honors in the major.
-Students who choose to graduate with honors in German must satisfy these requirements:
+Students who choose to graduate with honors in German must satisfy the following requirements.

-The courses, GRMN:4990 and GRMN:4991, will count toward the 30 s.h. for the major.
+The courses GRMN:4990 Honors Research and GRMN:4991 Honors Thesis will count toward the 30 s.h. for the major.
 Students are encouraged to participate in the Office of Undergraduate Research (OUR) and apply for research scholarships.

 University of Iowa Honors Program